-1. In counties Carlow, Cork, Dublin, Kildare, Kilkenny, Laois, Offaly, Tipperary, Waterford, Wexford and Wicklow, the period during which the application of fertilisers to land is prohibited is the period from-

-- (a) 15 September to 12 January in the case of the application of chemical fertiliser - (b) 15 October to 12 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 12 January in the case of the application of farmyard manure.

-2. In counties Clare, Galway, Kerry, Limerick, Longford, Louth, Mayo, Meath, Roscommon, Sligo and Westmeath, the period during which the application of fertilisers to land is prohibited is the period from-

-- (a) 15 September to 15 January in the case of the application of chemical fertiliser - (b) 15 October to 15 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 15 January in the case of the application of farmyard manure.

-3. In counties Cavan, Donegal, Leitrim and Monaghan, the period during which the application of fertilisers to land is prohibited is the period from-
+- 1. In counties Carlow, Cork, Dublin, Kildare, Kilkenny, Laois, Offaly, Tipperary, Waterford, Wexford and Wicklow, the period during which the application of fertilisers to land is prohibited in the period from- - (a) 15 September to 12 January in the case of the application of chemical fertiliser - (b) 15 October to 12 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 12 January in the case of the application of farmyard manure. - 2.
+In counties Clare, Galway, Kerry, Limerick, Longford, Louth, Mayo, Meath, Roscommon, Sligo and Westmeath, the period during which the application of fertilisers to land is prohibited is the period from- - (a) 15 September to 15 January in the case of the application of chemical fertiliser - (b) 15 October to 15 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 15 January in the case of the application of farmyard manure. - 3.
+In counties Cavan, Donegal, Leitrim and Monaghan, the period during which the application of fertilisers to land is prohibited is the period from- - (a) 15 September to 31 January in the case of the application of chemical fertiliser

-- (a) 15 September to 31 January in the case of the application of chemical fertiliser - (b) 15 October to 31 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 31 January in the case of the application of farmyard manure.
+- (b) 15 October to 31 January in the case of the application of organic fertiliser (other than farmyard manure) - (c) 1 November to 31 January in the case of the application of farm-yard manure.